SIC-POVMs and Compatibility among Quantum States: Additional Properties of the Hesse SIC and Associated MUB

 Amusingly, assigning a pure state to a quantum system means that the \emph{effective number} of possible outcomes for a SIC experiment that one is willing to contemplate is a simple combinatorial quantity:

+This provides a way to remember the value on the right-hand side of the quadratic constraint, Eq.~(\ref{eq:purity1}).
 Another way to think of this is that when all SIC outcomes are judged as equiprobable, that is to say $p(i) = \frac{1}{d^2}$, the effective number of experimental outcomes is the total number which comprise the SIC: $N_{\rm eff} = d^2$.
-So, if we focus on the quadratic constraint, ascribing a pure state means neglecting $\binom{d}{2}$ possible outcomes of a SIC experiment.
+Thus, if we focus on the quadratic constraint, ascribing a pure state means neglecting $\binom{d}{2}$ possible outcomes of a SIC experiment.
 Entertainingly, this is also the best known upper bound on the number of entries which can be zero in a quantum-state assignment ${\bf p}$ \cite{Fuchs2014}.
 This is not a coincidence: we can deduce that bound by starting with the normalization of ${\bf p}$ and squaring to find

 We then apply the Cauchy--Schwarz inequality to find, writing $n_0$ for the number of zero-valued entries in ${\bf p}$,

 We see the inverse of the effective number appearing on the left-hand side.
 Consequently,